Life Is Cheap... But Toilet Paper Is Expensive

-Life Is Cheap...
-But Toilet Paper Is Expensive is a 1989 film directed by Wayne Wang.
+Life Is Cheap...But Toilet Paper Is Expensive is a 1989 black comedy film directed by Wayne Wang.
 The film stars Cheng Wan Kin and John Chan.
 It won an award at the 1990 Rotterdam International Film Festival.

 Plot summary

 A man is hired, by people he believes to be gangsters, to deliver a briefcase from America to Hong Kong.